lwpyr/goscript/README.md

 # Goscript: a runtime script for Golang
 Goscript is completely written in Golang.
-Goscript's purpose is to build a completely data-compatible script language and could dynamicly extend your runtime code in a Golang server.
+Goscript's purpose is to build a completely data-compatible-with-golang script language and could dynamicly extend your runtime code in a Golang server.

 ## NOTICE: Goscript is in a very early stage, there are still many thing to be done and many bugs to be fixed.

 ### Design principle
-1. Goscript is a simple and type-strict with implicit type-conversion script language with similar grammar for Golang.
+1. Goscript is a simple and type-strict with implicit type-conversion script language with Golang-similar grammar for Golang.

 2. Goscript should be easily extended for specific usage.

+3. Goscript should be fast, data conversion when context switching should be easy.

 ### What can Goscript do
 1. **As a rule parse engine.**